About the MIT Sloan Business Analytics Certificate

-Please note that the below requirements pertain to all graduate students at MIT pursuing the Business Analytics Certificate EXCEPT for EMBA and Sloan Fellows students.
-If you are an EMBA or Sloan Fellow, please consult with your academic advisor for Certificate requirements.
+Please note that the below requirements pertain to all graduate students at MIT pursuing the Business Analytics Certificate EXCEPT for EMBA students.
+If you are an EMBA student, please consult with your academic advisor for Certificate requirements.

 15.286 – Communicating with Data (Spring H3 or Spring H4, 6 units)

 Complete a minimum of 27 units from the below list.
-Two courses must be taken from a different academic group
+Courses must be taken from at least two different academic groups.

 Behavioral Policy Sciences (BPS)